An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Enumeration of all minimal connected edge dominating sets

 \begin{lemma} Let $X$ be a connected edge dominating set.
-Then, we can compute a minimal connected edge dominating set contained in $X$ in $\order{m}$ time. \end{lemma} \begin{proof} We first compute a spanning tree $T$ of $G[X]$.
+We can compute a minimal connected edge dominating set contained in $X$ in $\order{m}$ time. \end{lemma} \begin{proof} We first compute a spanning tree $T$ of $G[X]$.
 Clearly, $E(T)$ is a connected edge dominating set in $G$ and can be obtained in linear time.
 We show that, for any subset $T' \subseteq T$, if $T'$ is a connected edge dominating set, then $T'$ contains all non-pendant edges in $T$.
-For any edge $e \in T$, $G[T \setminus \set{e}]$ has two connected components $C_1$ and $C_2$.
+For any non-pendant edge $e \in T$, $G[T \setminus \set{e}]$ has two connected components $C_1$ and $C_2$.
 Both $E(C_1)$ and $E(C_2)$ are not edge dominating sets for $G$ since any edge in $C_1$ is not dominated by $C_2$ and vice versa.
 Thus, we cannot remove any non-pendant edge.

-In the following, we determine whether we can remove an pendant edge $e$ from $T$.
+In the following, we determine whether we can remove from $T$ an edge $e$ with a leaf of $T$ as an endpoint.
 Let $\ell$ be a pendant vertex in $G[X]$ that has $e$ as an incident edge.
 If the other endpoint of any edge in $\Gamma_G(\ell)$ is in $V(T)$, that is, $e$ has no private edges, then we remove $e$ from $T$ and set $T = T \setminus \set{e}$.
 Otherwise, we keep $e$ in $T$.
 This can be done in $\order{d(\ell)}$ time.
 We repeat this procedure until all pendant edges in $T$ are examined.
 Note that any pendant edge is examined at most once.
 Any pendant edge in the resultant tree $T$ has a private edge.
 Thus, by \Cref{prop:pendant:has:private}, $T$ is minimal and the total time complexity is $\order{m}$. \end{proof}

 Next, we define three types of neighbors of a minimal connected edge dominating set $X$.
-For any pendant edge $e$ in $G[X]$, we denote by $\wpp{X, e}$ the set of vertices such that these are not endpoints of $e$ and are incident to a private edge $h$ of $e$ such that $h$ is not a pendant edge in $G$.
+For any pendant edge $e$ in $G[X]$, we denote by $\wpp{X, e}$ the set of vertices such that these are endpoints of a private edge $h$ of $e$.